Rooftop vs ground mounted solar: pros and cons

 If you have trees throwing shade on your site during those times, see if you can trim them back or even have the trees removed.

-Requires suitable soil and foundation
+Con: Ground mounts require suitable soil and a foundation

 This means that you will need a proper foundation and soil type to support it, requiring a visit from a geotechnical engineer to assess the site and design an appropriate foundation.